 He made the observation that in the United States, four sections of the American Bill of Rights have had the most significant effect on correctional systems.
 He commented that the Eighth Amendment, which is a prohibition against cruel and unusual punishment, has been used for everything from the death penalty to disproportionate sentences.
 According to Mr. Epstein, disproportionality of sentences is one example of an area that might come before the Canadian courts under the section of the Charter that guarantees protection against cruel or unusual punishment.
-Someone convicted of first degree murder might contend that the denial of parole eligibility for the first twenty-five years of his or her sentence constitutes cruel or unusual punishment.
+Someone convicted of first degree punishment.